njust-winchy/review_quality/README.md

-# review_quality
+# A Unified Framework for Multi-Dimensional Evaluation of Peer Review Quality in Academic Paper

 ## Overview

-**Dataset and source code for paper "".**
+**Dataset and source code for paper "A Unified Framework for Multi-Dimensional Evaluation of Peer Review Quality in Academic Paper".**

 ## Model overview

-This study proposes a framework consisting of knowledge-guided fusion module and two paralleled sub-tasks.
-The two paralleled sub-tasks are originality prediction (OP) and decision prediction (DP) respectively.<br>
+This study proposes a framework for Evaluation of Peer Review Quality in Academic Paper<br>

 ## Directory structure